-I’ve gotten some heat for using “weed” in my writing too.
+I take heat for using “weed” in my writing too.
 Why do I like it so much?
 Because “weed” has no scientific designation.
 It’s not a scientific word.
-You’ll never find biologists classifying any plant as a “weed,” because the word indicates a plant that is unwanted or not desirable.
+You’ll never find biologists classifying any plant as a “weed,” because the word indicates a plant that nobody wants.
 “Annoying” isn’t a Linnaean category.
 For example, dandelions are nutritious, edible plants with medicinal properties, but the average American home owner doesn’t want dandelions on their lawn.
-Hence, dandelions are considered weeds.
+Hence, we consider dandelions weeds.

 Weedy plants usually bear some specific characteristics.
 They may or may not be native to their area.
 But they tend to proliferate rather easily and quickly, which is why Americans invest millions of dollars each year on spraying weed killers across their precious lawns.